kenneth-jiang/module-one-final-project-guidelines-web-091817/README.md

 or type.

 Install Instructions

-No install needed.
-Simply go to the module-one-final-project-guidelines-web-091817 directory and type ruby bin/run.rb in the Terminal to start the program.
+Download the repository "module-one-final-project-guidelines-web-091817".
+Open your terminal and cd into the repository directory.
+On your terminal, type bundle install to install all the necessary dependencies.
+Then type "ruby bin/run.rb" to run the program.

 Program Instructions
 1. After running the program, the Pokedex will boot up.